yatesdr/dazzle/README.md

 The playlists are really intended for warm-up music before games, during intermissions, or the after party.

+Note:   Playlists are shuffled at container start, so you'll get a random play order without repeats for every game.
+I like to load lots of songs and the warmup will always have a bit of variation to it based on what the shuffle picks for the first hour or so.

 ## Basic Actions:
 1. Buttons with a song programmed turn white.